 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

 This is a day-use park, but two campgrounds are available at nearby Riverside State Park, located at mile 31 of the Centennial Trail.
 The Bowl and Pitcher area campground has 16 standard campsites, 16 utility hookup sites with electricity and water, one dump station, and two restrooms both with showers.
 Maximum site length is 45-feet (limited availability).
-The Nine Mile Recreation Area, two miles past the end of the trail, has three tent sites and 21 RV sites of varying length.
+The Nine Mile Recreation Area, 2 miles past the end of the trail, has three tent sites and 21 RV sites of varying length.

-Reservations for Riverside State Park and Nine Mile Recreation Area can be made online or by calling 888-CAMPOUT (888-226-7688).
+Reservations for Riverside State Park and Nine Mile Recreation Area can be made online or by calling (888) CAMPOUT or (888) 226-7688.
 For fee information, check out our camping rates page.